william-spongberg/COMP30024-Project-A/README.md

-# COMP30024 Artificial Intelligence, Semester 1 2024
-## Project Part A: Single Player Tetress
+# Project Part A: Single Player Tetress

+*Created for COMP30024 Artificial Intelligence in Semester 1 of 2024 for the University of Melbourne.*

-Runs A* search for the game **Tetress**.
+Python program that runs A* search on the game **Tetress**.

+Find details and rules of the assignment [here](/AI_2024_Project_PartA.pdf).

+---

-**Run program:** python -m search < file.csv
+| Run program using: python -m search < file.csv

 Use terminal that accepts coloured ANSI for best results (e.g. CMD)

-Authored by William Spongberg and Gaoyongle Zhang
+**Authored by William Spongberg and Gaoyongle Zhang**